mohammedamarnah/graph-vis/README.md

 ## A tool for graph visulization with helpful info on each graph.

 You can load an input file consisting of several graphs in the following format:
-(The input parsing terminates when the number of nodes is 0.)

 The first line must contain the number of nodes (N), the line after it contains the number of edges (E).
 The next E lines contain the graph edges.
 The input terminates if the number of nodes N = 0.